Skip to main content

 Bill Summary:

-Sections 1 and 4 of the bill establish The bill establishes information disclosure requirements for a licensed facility that advertises, markets, promotes, or offers on-site and residential services , including memory care services, for individuals with dementia and dementia-related conditions, including Alzheimer's disease.
-The bill refers to such a facility or agency as a 'dementia care facility'.
+The act establishes information disclosure requirements for a licensed facility that offers on-site and residential services for individuals with dementia and dementia-related conditions, including Alzheimer's disease ('dementia care facility' or 'facility').

-The bill requires the department of public health and environment (department), in consultation with the state long-term care ombudsman or the ombudsman's designee, to create a dementia care services information form (form) by January July 1, 2027.
-The form created by the department must include fields for the disclosure of certain information regarding a dementia care facility's dementia care services, including the facility's:
+The act requires the department of public health and environment (department), in consultation with the state long-term care ombudsman or the ombudsman's designee, to create a dementia care services information form (form) by July 1, 2027.
+The form must include certain specified fields for the disclosure of information regarding a dementia care facility's dementia care services, including the facility's:

 • Dementia training requirements for staff that are in addition to statutory training requirements;

-• Security features and procedures for addressing the needs of residents with dementia.
+• Security features and procedures for addressing the needs of residents with dementia; and

-The bill authorizes the department to regularly review the form and update it as needed to ensure that the form facilitates the disclosure of the required information regarding dementia care services.
-After creating or subsequently updating the form, the department must provide the form to every dementia care facility in the state.
+The department may review and update the form to ensure that it facilitates the disclosure of the required information.
+After creating or updating the form, the department must provide the form to every dementia care facility in the state.

-The bill requires a dementia care facility to complete the form with responsive, accurate, and complete information regarding the facility's dementia care services.
-Beginning July October 1, 2027, every dementia care facility must shall :
+A dementia care facility must complete the form with responsive, accurate, and complete information regarding the facility's dementia care services.
+Beginning October 1, 2027, every dementia care facility shall:

 • Provide its completed form to every individual who contacts the facility seeking dementia care services;

-• Review and update the form when a change in information occurs to ensure that the facility's information provided on the form is current, complete, and correct;
+• Review and update the form when the facility's information changes to ensure the information on the form is current, complete, and correct;

-• Publish the facility's current version of the completed form on the facility's website; and
+• Publish the facility's current completed form on the facility's website; and

-• At all times, maintain on the facility's premises and have available for inspection a copy of the facility's completed form with the facility's most current information and produce the form upon request by the department during a survey or inspection of the facility.
+• Maintain on the facility's premises and have available for inspection a copy of the facility's current completed form, and produce the form upon request by the department during a survey or inspection of the facility.

-The bill establishes a facility's violation of the last itemized requirements regarding the form as a deceptive trade practice under the 'Colorado Consumer Protection Act'.
-The bill requires the department to issue a citation to a facility that fails to maintain on its premises and have available for inspection its completed form, or that fails to produce the form upon request by the department during a survey or inspection.
+The act requires the department to issue a citation to a facility that fails to maintain on its premises and have available for inspection its completed form or that fails to produce the form upon request by the department during a survey or inspection.

-The bill authorizes the department to adopt rules, as necessary, to implement the bill's requirements concerning the form; except that the rules adopted by the department must not exceed applicable national standards.
-The bill also authorizes the department to use money from the assisted living residence improvement cash fund for the purposes of creating the form and adopting related rules.
+The department may adopt rules, as necessary, to implement the act's requirements concerning the form; except that the rules adopted by the department must not exceed applicable national standards.
+The department may use money from the assisted living residence improvement cash fund for the purposes of creating the form and adopting related rules.

 If you require reasonable accessibility accommodation to access this content, please email accessibility@coleg.gov.